Mai0313/Mentor/docs/opamp/opamp_parsed.md

 Here is the image describtion:
 ```
-The image depicts an electronic circuit diagram featuring an operational amplifier (op-amp) configuration.
-Here is a detailed description of the components and their connections:
+The image depicts a non-inverting operational amplifier (op-amp) configuration.
+Here is a detailed description of the circuit:

-1. **Operational Amplifier (A1)**: The op-amp is represented by a triangle with two input terminals and one output terminal.
-The positive input terminal is marked with a plus sign (+), and the negative input terminal is marked with a minus sign (-).
-The output terminal is at the point of the triangle.
+1. **Operational Amplifier (A1)**: The central component of the circuit is an operational amplifier labeled as A1.
+It has two input terminals: the inverting input (marked with a minus sign, -) and the non-inverting input (marked with a plus sign, +).
+The output terminal is labeled as Vout.

-2. **Input Voltage (Vin)**: The input voltage (Vin) is applied to the positive input terminal of the op-amp.
+2. **Input Voltage (Vin)**: The input voltage, Vin, is applied to the non-inverting input (+) of the op-amp.

-3. **Resistor (R2)**: A resistor (R2) is connected between the negative input terminal of the op-amp and the ground.
-This resistor is used to set the reference voltage for the negative input.
+3. **Feedback Resistor (R1)**: There is a resistor, R1, connected between the output terminal (Vout) and the inverting input (-) of the op-amp.
+This resistor is part of the feedback loop that determines the gain of the amplifier.

-4. **Resistor (R1)**: Another resistor (R1) is connected between the output terminal of the op-amp and the negative input terminal.
-This resistor is part of the feedback loop, which is essential for determining the gain and stability of the op-amp circuit.
+4. **Grounded Resistor (R2)**: Another resistor, R2, is connected between the inverting input (-) of the op-amp and the ground.
+This resistor, along with R1, helps set the gain of the amplifier.

-5. **Output Voltage (Vout)**: The output voltage (Vout) is taken from the output terminal of the op-amp.
+5. **Output Voltage (Vout)**: The output voltage, Vout, is taken from the output terminal of the op-amp.

-The circuit appears to be a non-inverting amplifier configuration, where the input signal is applied to the non-inverting input of the op-amp, and the feedback resistor (R1) and reference resistor (R2) help to set the gain of the amplifier.

-The figure is labeled as "Figure 9.2" in the bottom right corner.
+In this configuration, the op-amp amplifies the input voltage (Vin) without inverting its phase.
+The gain of the amplifier is determined by the values of the resistors R1 and R2.
+The relationship between the input and output voltages can be expressed as:

+\[ V_{out} = V_{in} \left(1 + \frac{R1}{R2}\right) \]

+This formula shows that the output voltage is a scaled version of the input voltage, with the scaling factor determined by the ratio of the resistors R1 and R2.
 ```

 **Solution**